.

 just.adverb

-exactly or nearly at this or that moment (we're just about there); very recently (they were here just the other day); barely; by a little bit; simply; only; really (the flowers are just great); precisely; exactly (just enough salt; I've waited just enough time to get tired); only a moment.ago (he just arrived); by a narrow margin; barely (just missed being hit with the ball; just caught the bus before it pulled away); at a little distance (just down the road); merely; only (just a scratch; he was just like his predecessor); simply; certainly (the flowers in the summer are just beautiful; just make the decision in your mind and you'll see the outcome there too); perhaps; possibly (I just may go); you use 'just' to say that something happened a very short time ago or is starting to happen at the present time, for example, if you say that someone has just arrived, you mean that they arrived a very short time ago (they have just bought a new house; the two had only just met; she just had the most amazing dream; we're only just beginning to take in what was presented at the meeting); if you say that you are just doing something, you mean that you are doing it now and will finish it very soon; if you say that you are just about to do something or just going to do it, you mean that you will do it very soon (I'm just making the sauce for the cauliflower; I'm just going to walk down to the mail box to postsome letters); if you say that you can just see or hear something, you mean that it is easy for you to imagine seeing or hearing it; you use just to emphasize how small an amount is or how short a length of time is (Stephanie and David redecorated a room in just three days); you use just to indicate that what you are saying is the case, but only by a very small degree or amount (her hand was just visible by the light from the sitting room; I arrived just in time for my flight to London); you use 'just' in expressions such as just a minute and just a moment to ask someone to wait for a short time
+exactly or nearly at this or that moment (we're just about there); very recently (they were here just the other day); barely; by a little bit; simply; only; really (the flowers are just great); precisely; exactly (we just didn't remember which path to take through the forest; just enough salt; I've waited just enough time to get tired); only a moment.ago (he just arrived); by a narrow margin; barely (just missed being hit with the ball; just caught the bus before it pulled away); at a little distance (just down the road); merely; only (just a scratch; he was just like his predecessor); simply; certainly (the flowers in the summer are just beautiful; just make the decision in your mind and you'll see the outcome there too); perhaps; possibly (I just may go); you use 'just' to say that something happened a very short time ago or is starting to happen at the present time, for example, if you say that someone has just arrived, you mean that they arrived a very short time ago (they have just bought a new house; the two had only just met; she just had the most amazing dream; we're only just beginning to take in what was presented at the meeting); if you say that you are just doing something, you mean that you are doing it now and will finish it very soon; if you say that you are just about to do something or just going to do it, you mean that you will do it very soon (I'm just making the sauce for the cauliflower; I'm just going to walk down to the mail box to postsome letters); if you say that you can just see or hear something, you mean that it is easy for you to imagine seeing or hearing it; you use just to emphasize how small an amount is or how short a length of time is (Stephanie and David redecorated a room in just three days); you use just to indicate that what you are saying is the case, but only by a very small degree or amount (her hand was just visible by the light from the sitting room; I arrived just in time for my flight to London); you use 'just' in expressions such as just a minute and just a moment to ask someone to wait for a short time

 just about.idiom